SB-1119

 Plain Language

-Operators must design the companion chatbot interface so that safety features and controls are accessible, clear, and locatable by both children and parents.
-Additionally, operators must annually test this interface design with representative samples of child users and parents to confirm that safety features are discoverable and usable, and must document interface design decisions related to safety features.
-This is both a design standard and a recurring testing obligation.
+Operators must design the companion chatbot interface so that safety features and controls are accessible, clear, and easy for both children and parents to locate, understand, and use.
+Additionally, operators must annually conduct usability testing with representative samples of child users and parents to verify that safety features are discoverable and usable, and must document interface design decisions related to safety features.
+This is an ongoing design obligation — not a one-time assessment — requiring annual empirical testing with actual representative users.

 Statutory Text